 - Scan and email registration form to email@example.com

 Upon receipt of your registration form, you will receive a confirmation email that you are registered.
-If you are not among the first 40 students to register, you will receive an email indicating that you will not be able to take the Spring 2016 test-out but will have the option to take the Fall test-out that will be offered on August 27, 2016.
+If you are not among the first 40 students to register, you will receive an email indicating that you will not be able to take the Fall 2016 test-out but will have the option to take the Spring test-out that will be offered January 2017.

 Please Note: If you do not receive a confirmation email reply within 24 hours, please call the SCS Testing office at 515-294-1305 and leave a message.

 Student ID, dictionary, and pens/pencils.
 No notes, flash drives or other computer equipment, or backpacks.

 The Test-Out Committee evaluates each portion of the English 250 Test-Out using the following criteria: context, substance, organization, style, and delivery, explained in the ISUComm Foundation Courses: Student Guide for English 150 and 250.
 All segments of the test-out must receive a satisfactory rating for a student to earn “T” (test-out) credit.
 Students will be notified in approximately six weeks after the test date by email whether or not they have earned this “T” credit.
 If a student receives “T” credit, it will be posted at the end of the semester in which the student took the exam.

 Students exempted from English 150 who pass the English 250 Test-Out will earn 3 “T” credits for English 150 in addition to the 3 “T” credits earned for the English 250 Test-Out.

 Foundation Courses Office